 Expanded Access Policy

-Intellia is committed to solving the complex challenges of making CRISPR/Cas9-based therapies a reality for patients suffering with severe and life-threatening genetic diseases, including diseases such as Also known as ATTR.
+Intellia is committed to solving the complex challenges of making CRISPR-based therapies a reality for patients suffering with severe and life-threatening genetic diseases, including diseases such as Also known as ATTR amyloidosis.
 A rare genetic disease caused by accumulation of misfolded transthyretin (TTR) protein, which affects the nerves, heart, kidneys and eyes.
-Patients can develop amyloidosis by inheriting the faulty TTR gene from a parent (hereditary or hATTR) or due to a natural form of this protein, without genetic mutation (wild-type or wtATTR).
-NTLA-2001, Intellia’s first investigational therapy, is being evaluated in a Phase 1 clinical trial as a treatment for people who have hereditary ATTR with polyneuropathy.
-(Also known as ATTR.
-A rare genetic disease caused by accumulation of misfolded transthyretin (TTR) protein, which affects the nerves, heart, kidneys and eyes.
-Patients can develop amyloidosis by inheriting the faulty TTR gene from a parent (hereditary or hATTR) or due to a natural form of this protein, without genetic mutation (wild-type or wtATTR).
-NTLA-2001, Intellia’s first investigational therapy, is being evaluated in a Phase 1 clinical trial as a treatment for people who have hereditary ATTR with polyneuropathy.).
+Patients can develop amyloidosis by inheriting the faulty TTR gene from a parent (hereditary ATTR amyloidosis, ATTRv or hATTR) or due to a natural form of this protein, without genetic mutation (wild-type ATTR amyloidosis, ATTRwt or wtATTR).
+NTLA-2001, Intellia’s first investigational therapy, is being evaluated in a Phase 1 clinical trial as a treatment for people who have hereditary ATTR with polyneuropathy., Also known as HAE.
+Rare and potentially life-threatening genetic disease characterized by overproduction of bradykinin, which leads to recurring, severe and unpredictable swelling in various parts of the body.
+(HAE) and Also known as AML.
+Cancer of the blood and bone marrow that is rapidly fatal without immediate treatment, and is the most common type of acute leukemia in adults.
+(Also known as AML.
+Cancer of the blood and bone marrow that is rapidly fatal without immediate treatment, and is the most common type of acute leukemia in adults.).
 In these efforts, Intellia is guided by ethical, scientific and legal principles, which require well-designed and controlled clinical trials to evaluate the safety and efficacy of our potential In a research or clinical setting, investigational means that the drug has not been approved or authorized for use in patients outside of a clinical trial by any authority that regulates new treatments, such as the U.S. Food and Drug Administration (FDA) or United Kingdom Medicines and Healthcare products Regulatory Agency (MHRA).
 Also called gene editing.
 Genome editing collectively refers to a set of technologies, including CRISPR/Cas9, that can be used to cut and modify DNA.
 Genome editing uses systems to make the DNA change inside the cell.
 These cells can be edited in the body (in vivo) or outside the body (ex vivo) from a patient or donor. therapies.
 Click here to visit the National Institutes of Health (NIH) website to learn more about clinical trials and how they work.

 Expanded access is a potential pathway for a patient with an immediately life-threatening condition or serious disease or condition to gain access to an investigational medical product (drug, biologic, or medical device) for treatment outside of clinical trials when no comparable or satisfactory alternative therapy options are available.